sciunto/rayon/README.md

     $ pip install -r requirements.txt

-We need one of the latest scipy version for peak detection.
+We need one of the latest scipy versions for peak detection.

+Run the code:

+    $ python run_processing.py

 # TODO list